Table of Contents

 A simple potato may assist in reducing the inflammation and reaction to the spider bite on the dog.

 Create a potato poultice by grating a peeled potato and putting the shreds into a thin piece of cloth.
-Using a rubber band, secure the potato pieces inside the cloth and apply the poultice to the spider bite until the potato is dry.
+Using a rubber band, secure the potato pieces inside the fabric and apply the poultice to the spider bite until the potato is dry.

 Repeat as needed, making sure to clean the bite before attempting to use the poultice again.